Ahib-Afnan-Siam/oracle-sql-assistant-full/common.md

 - Added `DATABASE_QUERY` mapping to "general" model type
 - Database queries use the same hybrid processing pipeline as other queries
-- Both local (Ollama) and cloud (OpenRouter) models can generate SQL for database queries
+- Both local (Ollama) and cloud (DeepSeek) models can generate SQL for database queries

 #### How It Works